 Addressing short-lived climate pollutants is essential to limiting global temperature increase to 1.5 degree Celsius, thereby complementing deep decarbonization efforts.
-Reducing SLCPs, which have a higher global warming potential than CO2 and a shorter-lifetime in the atmosphere allows us to reduce atmospheric concentrations this decade, and as such is essential to efforts to reduce risk of hitting tipping points.
-SLCP reduction across a limited number of sectors through a set of targeted measures comes with important health benefits, alongside benefits for food security and energy access.
+Reducing SLCPs, which have a higher global warming potential than CO2 and a shorter-lifetime in the atmosphere allows us to reduce atmospheric concentrations before 2040, and as such is essential to efforts to reduce risk of hitting tipping points.
+SLCP reduction across a limited number of sectors through a set of targeted measures comes with important health benefits, alongside benefits for food security and energy access, and as such contributes to broader development goals.

 The CCAC is a core implementer and the first port of call for country engagement of countries having joined the Global Methane Pledge, a voluntary commitment to reducing global methane emissions by 30 percent by 2030, from 2020 levels.
 The CCAC is also supporting the regional efforts underway to address air pollution, including exploration of regional plans and agreements.
+Through its new Clean Air Flagship, the CCAC will heighten attention to and implementation towards this critical environmental health problem.
+Further, the CCAC has developed a Finance Strategy, engaging with the Development Assistance System on the integrated approach to climate and clean air.

-The post is expected to support the interlinkages between the CCAC's National Planning Hub and the sector Hubs.
+The post is expected to support the interlinkages between the CCAC's National Planning Hub and the sector Hubs, and connect with the Development Assistance System.
 CCAC sector Hubs are set up as vibrant platforms for exchange amongst countries and key stakeholders to define a common vision in the sector/on selected topics, exchange experiences, matchmaking and catalyzing funding.